ThiagoCortaUTN/fakedoor/README.md

 # Fakedoor Project

 This project is built with Next.js 14.
-Follow the instructions below to install and run the project.
+Follow the instructions below to install, run, and deploy the project.

 ## Prerequisites